 We try to treat our comment section like a series of game nights, where our job as hosts is to foster interesting, free discussion and a fun time for all our guests, not just the loudest, most assertive, scariest ones.
 You can be a poor conversationalist, present a different viewpoint, or talk loudly and brashly.
 But if you threaten, annoy, derail, or in other ways spoil the atmosphere of discussion for others, we reserve the right to not invite you back next time.
 If that principle is too restrictive for you, there are many other sites out there that share our coverage and have more liberal commenting rules.

-We ask everybody who comes to one of our sites to remember that conversations require listening as well as speaking.
+We ask everybody who comes to our site to remember that conversations require listening as well as speaking.
 And we are firm believers in the fact that banning a commenter only prevents them from speaking, not from listening.

 A note to our regular readers: